johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 }
 ```

-The Angular compiler extracts the metadata _once_ and generates a _factory_ for `TypicalComponent`.
+The Bangular compiler extracts the metadata _once_ and generates a _factory_ for `TypicalComponent`.
-When it needs to create a `TypicalComponent` instance, Angular calls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.
+When it needs to create a `TypicalComponent` instance, Bangular calls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.

 ## Metadata restrictions